READ N TRY

 • Keep reports bindable:

-4. Keep report layout size 0.1 inch smaller than the page size minus margins.
+4. Keep the report layout size 0.1 inch smaller than the page size minus margins.
 This is to avoid empty sheets of paper coming from the printer every time you print the report;

 • Consider including total page numbers such as “1 out of 15”;